-- Diacetylene molecules in a gelatin matrix coated on a polyester base - Radiation induces polymerization of diacetylene molecules to form polydiacetylene dye polymers (self-developing) - These are blue in color and cause light absorbance in the red part of the visible spectrum - The change in net OD is measured using flat-bed scanners employing broad band visible light sources, and correlated to dose
+- Diacetylene molecules in a w. sol. polymer matrix coated on a polyester substrate - Radiation induces polymerization of diacetylene molecules to form polydiacetylene dye polymers (self-developing) - These are blue in color and cause light absorbance (mainly) in the other parts of the visible spectrum - The change in net OD is measured using flat-bed scanners employing broad band visible light sources, and correlated to dose - OD=log(1/T)=log(I_o/I_T)